-The Gambling Commission has welcomed announcement of the Department for Culture, Media and Sport’s review of gaming machines and social responsibility measures.
+The Gambling Commission has welcomed announcement of the Department for Digital, Culture, Media and Sport’s review of gaming machines and social responsibility measures.

 The review will cover a number of areas including maximum gaming machines stakes and prizes, allocations of gaming machines in licensed premises, and social responsibility measures to minimise the risk of gambling related harm.